MicrosoftDocs/VBA-Docs/api/Publisher.Attachments.ClearAll.md

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to clear all the attachment to the message in an e-mail merge.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to clear all the attachment to the message in an email merge.
 The code prints the number of current attachments to the message in the  **Immediate** window and then deletes all of the **Attachment** objects in the collection.

 ```vb